MarkEdmondson1234/ga-get-to-post/README.md

 * Upload an image you would like to appear.
 This can be any .png, including a 1x1 pixel.
 * Construct the URL for the event you would like to track.
-* If you use p=1, it will record opens under '/vpv/email-view/' (+ campaign from c if present)
+* If you use p=1, it will record opens under '/vpv/email-view/' (+ campaign from c if present).
+This lets you use it in GA funnels.
 * c=campaign name, which will record in the pageview or event label
 * If you use nohit=1, it will not record an email view (used for displaying the image without triggering a GA hit)
 * The cid parameter will construct the anonymous ID for GA to link sessions together.
 It can be text or a number.
 An email address works - example: cid=mark.edmondson@example.com